deanishe/alfred-pwgen/README.md

 ## Built-in generators ##

+See [below](#custom-generators) for details of how to add your own custom generators.

 The workflow includes 10 built-in generators, of which 6 are active by default.
 You can activate/deactivate them in the [Configuration](#configuration).

+**Note**: Word-based password generators return passwords with their component words joined by hyphens.
+These hyphens are not included in the calculation of the password strength, so removing them will leave you with a password of the stated strength.

 ### Active generators ###